-In order to assist the Underwriters in complying with the provisions of paragraph (b)(5) of Rule 15c2-12 promulgated by the Securities and Exchange Commission under the Securities Exchange Act of 1934, as amended ("Rule 15c2-12"), the Corporation and the Trustee will enter into a written agreement for the benefit of the holders of the 2021 Series E Bonds and the 2008-2018 Consolidated Series Bonds (the "2021 Disclosure Agreement") to provide continuing disclosure.
-With respect to the 2008-2018 Consolidated Series Bonds, the Corporation and the Trustee entered into written agreements for the benefit of the holders of the 2008-2018 Consolidated Series Bonds upon the dates of initial issuance of certain of the Bonds consolidated and remarketed as the 2008-2018 Consolidated Series Bonds (such agreements are referred to collectively as the "2008-2018 Disclosure Agreement" and, together with the 2021 Disclosure Agreement, each a "Disclosure Agreement" or together, the "Disclosure Agreements").
-The Corporation has undertaken, in the case of the 2008-2018 Disclosure Agreement, and will undertake, in the case of the 2021 Disclosure Agreement, to provide to the Municipal Securities Rulemaking Board ("MSRB"), on an annual basis on or before 150 days after the end of each fiscal year of the Corporation, commencing with the fiscal year ended October 31, 2021 with respect to the 2021 Disclosure Agreement and with respect to filings due after the date of remarketing of the 2008-2018 Consolidated Series Bonds, June 29, 2021, under the 2008-2018 Disclosure Agreement, certain financial information and operating data, referred to herein as "Corporation Annual Information," including, but not limited to annual financial statements of the Corporation.
-In addition, the Corporation will undertake in the 2021 Disclosure Agreement, for the benefit of the holders of the Index Floating Rate Bonds, to provide to the MSRB, in a timely manner (not in excess of ten (10) Business Days after the occurrence of the event), the notices required to be provided by Rule 15c2-12 and described below.
-With regard to each Series of Bonds issued under the General Resolution for which an underwriter has an obligation under Rule 15c2-12, the Corporation has entered into agreements substantially identical to the Disclosure Agreements.
+In order to assist the Underwriters in complying with the provisions of paragraph (b)(5) of Rule 15c2-12 promulgated by the Securities and Exchange Commission under the Securities Exchange Act of 1934, as amended ("Rule 15c2-12"), the Corporation and the Trustee will enter into a written agreement for the benefit of the holders of the 2021 Series G Bonds (the "Disclosure Agreement") to provide continuing disclosure.
+The Corporation will undertake in the Disclosure Agreement to provide to the Municipal Securities Rulemaking Board ("MSRB"), on an annual basis on or before 150 days after the end of each fiscal year of the Corporation, commencing with the fiscal year ended October 31, 2021, certain financial information and operating data, referred to herein as "Corporation Annual Information," including, but not limited to annual financial statements of the Corporation.
+In addition, the Corporation will undertake in the Disclosure Agreement, for the benefit of the holders of the 2021 Series G Bonds, to provide to the MSRB, in a timely manner (not in excess of ten (10) Business Days after the occurrence of the event), the notices required to be provided by Rule 15c2-12 and described below.
+With regard to each Series of Bonds issued under the General Resolution for which an underwriter has an obligation under Rule 15c2-12, the Corporation has entered into agreements substantially identical to the Disclosure Agreement.

-The Corporation Annual Information shall consist of the following: (a) financial information and operating data of the Corporation prepared in conformity with accounting principles generally accepted in the United States and audited by an independent firm of certified public accountants in accordance with auditing standards generally accepted in the United States; provided, however, that if audited financial statements are not available in accordance with the dates described above, unaudited financial statements shall be provided and such audited financial statements shall be delivered to the MSRB when they become available; (b) a statement setting forth the amount on deposit in the Debt Service Reserve Account and (only with respect to the 2021 Disclosure Agreement) the Bond Proceeds Account; (c) financial information and operating data of the type set forth in Part II of this Official Statement under the headings or subheadings "BONDS OUTSTANDING UNDER THE PROGRAM," "SECURITY FOR THE BONDS-Cash Flow Statements and Cash Flow Certificates," "SECURITY FOR THE BONDS-Summary of Program Assets and Revenues," "SECURITY FOR THE BONDS-Liquidity Facilities for Bonds Bearing Variable Rates of Interest" (chart only), "THE PROGRAM-Mortgage Loans" (charts only), "Appendix D-1-Developments and Mortgage Loans Outstanding Under the Program," "Appendix D-2-Mortgage Loan Prepayment Provisions" (chart only), "Appendix D-3-Permanent Mortgage Loan Physical Inspection Ratings" (chart only), "Appendix D-5-Cross-Call Provisions," "Appendix E-Interest Rate Hedge Agreements," "Appendix F-Description of Supplemental Security and Subsidy Programs-Supplemental Security-Long-term LOCs" (chart only) and "Appendix F-Description of Supplemental Security and Subsidy Programs-Supplemental Security-Construction LOCs" (chart only); and (d) the information regarding amendments to a Disclosure Agreement required pursuant thereto, together with (e) such narrative explanation as may be necessary to avoid misunderstanding and to assist the reader in understanding the presentation of financial information and operating data concerning the Corporation and in judging the financial information about the Corporation.
-With respect to the 2008-2018 Disclosure Agreement, the Corporation Annual Information also includes (i) a statement setting forth the valuations of the Mortgage Loans with respect to each Series of Bonds; and (ii) financial information and operating data of the type set forth in Part II of the applicable Official Statement pursuant to which the 2008-2018 Consolidated Series Bonds were initially offered under the headings "Appendix D-Activities of the Corporation" and "Appendix F-1-Certain Investments under the General Resolution."
+The Corporation Annual Information shall consist of the following: (a) financial information and operating data of the Corporation prepared in conformity with accounting principles generally accepted in the United States and audited by an independent firm of certified public accountants in accordance with auditing standards generally accepted in the United States; provided, however, that if audited financial statements are not available in accordance with the dates described above, unaudited financial statements shall be provided and such audited financial statements shall be delivered to the MSRB when they become available; (b) a statement setting forth the amount on deposit in the Debt Service Reserve Account, the Bond Proceeds Account and the Revenue Account; (c) financial information and operating data of the type set forth in Part II of this Official Statement under the headings or subheadings "BONDS OUTSTANDING UNDER THE PROGRAM," "SECURITY FOR THE BONDS-Cash Flow Statements and Cash Flow Certificates," "SECURITY FOR THE BONDS-Summary of Program Assets and Revenues," "SECURITY FOR THE BONDS-Liquidity Facilities for Bonds Bearing Variable Rates of Interest" (chart only), "THE PROGRAM-Mortgage Loans" (charts only), "Appendix D-1-Developments and Mortgage Loans Outstanding Under the Program," "Appendix D-2-Mortgage Loan Prepayment Provisions" (chart only), "Appendix D-3-Permanent Mortgage Loan Physical Inspection Ratings" (chart only), "Appendix D-5-Cross-Call Provisions," "Appendix E-Interest Rate Hedge Agreements," "Appendix F-Description of Supplemental Security and Subsidy Programs-Supplemental Security-Long-term LOCs" (chart only) and "Appendix F-Description of Supplemental Security and Subsidy Programs-Supplemental Security-Construction LOCs" (chart only); and (d) the information regarding amendments to the Disclosure Agreement required pursuant thereto, together with (e) such narrative explanation as may be necessary to avoid misunderstanding and to assist the reader in understanding the presentation of financial information and operating data concerning the Corporation and in judging the financial information about the Corporation.